Home / Reference

 For more details, see the Cursor MCP documentation.

-Using Replicate MCP with GitHub Copilot in VS Code
+Using the local server with GitHub Copilot in VS Code

 You can use Replicate’s MCP server with GitHub Copilot Chat in Visual Studio Code to access Replicate’s API tools directly from chat.
 To set it up: